netzkolchose/django-computedfields/docs/manual.rst

 ..
 WARNING::

     To not compromise the resolver's DFS update, you should not use any complicated or likely-to-raise code in your `resolver_update` handler.
-Also database interactions, especially calls to `update_dependent` should be avoided.
+Also database interactions, especially calls to `update_dependent`, should be avoided.

 Instead collect the interesting data points and wait for the `resolver_exit` signal.